The Most Accelerative Yamaha R1 To Date

 Litre motorcycles have been chasing big numbers with each new generation of machine one-upping the last in terms of peak power.

-While we’ve seen models from all of the big Japanese factories lead the horsepower hierarchy at least once in the last 20 years, it has been BMW and their S1000RR that was released back in 2010 that has lead the pack in terms of peak horsepower and straight line acceleration.
+While we’ve seen models from all of the big Japanese factories lead the horsepower hierarchy at least once in the last 20 years, it has been BMW and their S1000RR which was released back in 2010 and has led the pack in terms of peak horsepower and straight-line acceleration.

 This is the most powerful R1 yet.
 As you can see from the R1’s dyno curve, peak horsepower is an impressive 181 bhp produced at 13,500 rpm.
 Peak torque comes in at 79 lb/ft at 9300 rpm.
 The peak of 180 plus has certainly closed the gap and is some 20 horsepower up on the previous 09-14 Yamaha YZF-R1 generation.

-This lack of low-end torque is exemplified by the Yamaha’s relatively high gearing.
-Pretty much all R1’s that came before, even the first of the short stroke motor R1’s – the RN12 all are stronger motors in the bottom-end.
+This lack of low-end torque is exemplified by Yamaha’s relatively high gearing.
+Pretty much all R1s that came before, even the first of the short stroke motor R1s – the RN12 are stronger motors in the bottom end.

-The current R1 is nowhere near as punchy from corner to corner on real slow twisty roads if rpm is below 7000 rpm though to be honest you probably do not need more.
-The R1’s motor is obviously mostly suited for track use with that almost perfectly smooth and flat torque curve from 9,000 rpm right to the rev limiter.
+The current R1 is nowhere near as punchy from corner to corner on really slow twisty roads if rpm is below 7000 rpm though, to be honest, you probably do not need more.
+The R1’s motor is obviously most suited for track use with that almost perfectly smooth and flat torque curve from 9,000 rpm right to the rev limiter.